 As the meteor shower goes on until dawn, the agency urges patience for those watching.
 The best chances of success is to get away from streetlights, to spend at least 30 minutes outside before seeking meteors, and to face south (the approximate direction of the radiant, or point of origin) while looking at as much of the sky as possible.
 Sleeping bags or blankets may be of help in colder climates.

 Cooke added that the bright meteors make some people think a rock will land nearby, but the shower won't produce meteorites (meteors that make it all the way to the ground.)

-The amount of dust is good enough to sustain the shower for quite some time, Cooke said, with the biggest threat being the orbit of the dust.
+The amount of dust in Phaethon's wake is good enough to sustain the shower for quite some time, Cooke said, with the biggest threat being a change in the orbit of the dust.
 If Jupiter's gravity pushes the dust path too far out of Earth's way, the meteors will disappear.
 That said, this isn't expected to happen for quite some time.

 This article was updated on Dec.
 10, 2018 by Space.com Associate Editor Sarah Lewin.